celer-network/peti-rfq-mm/doc/mm.md

 // move all used address's keystore file into .peti-rfq-mm/eth-ks/ mv <path-to-your-eth-keystore-file> eth-ks/<give-a-name>.json
 ```
-The `.peti-rfq-mm` folder's structure will looks like:
+The `.peti-rfq-mm` folder's structure will look like:
 ```
 .peti-rfq-mm/
   - config/